VIN-y/A4T-AFC/README.md

 General voron-like settings are a good starting point for 0.4mm wall widths (four walls, 5 top/bottom layers and 40% infill).<br/>
 The print setup was tested with 0.5mm nozzle printing 0.55mm line widths with 3 walls and 40% infill with good results.<br/>

-⚠If you have any under-extrusion you will have problems with the parts stretching and mot keeping rigidity.⚠
+⚠ If you have any under-extrusion you will have problems with the parts stretching and not keeping rigidity. ⚠

 (Same rules of A4T applies here so I kind of copied and pasted, sue me...)